Free Banach $f$-algebras: Free Archimedean -algebras f-algebras

 Admittedly, this may not seem very original.
 Yet this approach will be used in \cref{sec:structure} to show that a refined version of the result holds for Banach \falg s.
 This result will, in turn, be central in the construction of free Banach \falg s, the main topic of this paper.

-In \cref{sec:lat_prop_FAFA,sec:alg_prop_FAFA} the lattice and algebraic properties, respectively, of the free Archimedean \falg\ are explored.
-This work is the analogue of what Baker \cite{baker1968} and Bleier \cite{bleier1973} did for free vector lattices The reader familiar with free vector lattices will find the properties of free Archimedean \falg s surprisingly familiar and, at the same time, different enough to be of interest and to deserve a separate study.
+In \cref{sec:lat_prop_FAFA,sec:alg_prop_FAFA} the lattice and algebraic properties of the free Archimedean \falg\ are explored.
+This work is the analogue of what Baker \cite{baker1968} and Bleier \cite{bleier1973} did for free vector lattices.
+The reader familiar with free vector lattices will find the properties of free Archimedean \falg s surprisingly similar and, at the same time, different enough to deserve a separate study.

-Even though free \falg s date back to 1956, there are still several open conjectures regarding free (Archimedean) \falg s (see \cite{keimel1995} for a survey on the topic).
-Some of these have received recent attention, especially the Birkhoff-Pierce conjecture (see for instance \cite{madden2011,mahe2007,wagner2010,lucas_schaub_spivakovsky2015}).
-Also, free \falg s play a prominent role in the study of semialgebraic geometry (see \cite[Section 5]{keimel1995} for an introduction to the topic and further references).
+Even though free \falg s date back to 1956, several open conjectures regarding free (Archimedean) \falg s remain (see \cite{keimel1995} for a survey on the topic).
+Some of these have received recent attention, especially the Birkhoff--Pierce conjecture (see for instance \cite{madden2011,mahe2007,wagner2010,lucas_schaub_spivakovsky2015}).
+Free \falg s also play a prominent role in the study of semialgebraic geometry (see \cite[Section 5]{keimel1995} for an introduction and further references).

-\subsection{Construction of free Archimedean \falg s}
+\section{Construction of free Archimedean \falg s}

 Informally, a lattice-linear-algebraic (LLA) expression is any expression constructed using finitely many variables, the lattice, linear and multiplication operations.
 An LLA expression is said to vanish on a subset $B$ of an \falg\ if ``evaluating'' the expression at arbitrary elements of $B$ always gives zero.
 This section is devoted to proving the following.